VladimirOlishevsky/VladimirOlishevsky/README.md

-### Hi there 👋 My name is Vladimir
+### Hi there 👋

 Front-end developer, enthusiastic about new technologies and passionate about JavaScript and its entire ecosystem

-- 🔭 I prefer to code in TypeScript, React, and JavaScript
+- 🔭 I prefer to code in TypeScript and React
 - 🌱 Worlwide available
 - 📧 How to reach me: ```telegram``` @VladimirOlishevsky or vladimir.olishevsky@gmail.com